klaarnut/user-docs/en/glossary.md

 ## U
+**User**
+: Everyone knows and opens your website, the first time visitor, the fans of your website, the investiagtors, the registered members, the website admins.

 **User Interface**
 : All areas on your website that users will see, My Site, Login page, Register page, and User dashboard page.
 The My Site will be Public Interface, while User dashboard will be Member Interface.